cdcabrera/curiosity-frontend/guidelines/project-workflows/adding-openshift-product.md

 ### Step 3: Create Product Configuration File

-Create `src/config/product.yourProduct.js` using this template:
+Create `src/config/product.yourProduct.js` using this template.
+This example is for a standard hourly product with a single metric (based on RHACS-like configuration):

 ```javascript
 import React from 'react';